 Downtown Bend, Oregon

 Bend offers one of the most charming downtown areas in the Pacific Northwest, with tree-lined streets and cobblestone sidewalks.
 It feels both like a Norman Rockwell painting and a chic, cosmopolitan center.
-It's no wonder Newsmax Magazine ranked Bend fourth among the Most Uniquely American Cities in 2009.

 The downtown area is made up primarily of two one-way streets, Wall and Bond, which are intersected by Greenwood, Minnesota, Oregon and Franklin.
 Just west of downtown is Drake Park, where a dam that brought electricity to Bend in 1910 still operates, and has created the picturesque Mirror Pond.
 South of the park is the Riverfront Neighborhood with older mill-worker cottages and newer homes closer to the river.
 Upscale craftsman and colonial style residences can be found along the park and closer to downtown, where the streets are shaded by mature ponderosa pines.